qtc-de/container-arsenal/car/resources/containers/ajp/README.md

 ----

 As network performance is relevant for the *ajp* container, the container runs with *host networking mode*.
 This means that the *network isolation* that *docker* usually provides doesn't apply for this container.
-However, isolation for each other ressources like the file system or the process name space is still in place.
+However, isolation for other resources like file system or process namespace is still in place.

 ### Configuration Options